fundisoftware/linter-vnu/README.md

 - Raise with the Atom developers the idea of defining XHTML as a grammar that is distinct from HTML.

+- Move and expand some topics from this readme to a wiki.

 ## Terminology

 "The v.Nu linter" is an abbreviation for "An Atom linter provider for v.Nu, developed by Graham Hannington at Fundi Software".